bbecquet/Leaflet.PolylineDecorator/README.md

 }).addTo(map);
 ```

-## Performance note
+## Performance note/alternatives

-Please note that this library is in an early stage, and many operations could still be optimized.
-Moreover, as it requires a lot of (re-)computations, and each pattern symbol is an actual `L.ILayer` object, it can have an impact on the responsiveness of your map, especially if used on many objects.
+This plugin creates actual `L.Layer` objects (markers, polyline, etc.) to draw the pattern symbols.
+This is extra customizable as you can define your own symbols, but it may have an impact on the responsiveness of your map if you have to draw a lot of symbols on many large polylines.

-In cases where it's applicable (dash patterns), you should probably use instead the `dashArray` property of `L.Path`, as it's natively drawn by the browser.
+Here are two light-weight alternatives for simpler cases:
+ - the [`dashArray` property of `L.Path`](http://leafletjs.com/reference-1.1.0.html#path-dasharray), f you only need to draw simple patterns (dashes, dots, etc.).
+ - the [`Leaflet.TextPath`](https://github.com/makinacorpus/Leaflet.TextPath) plugin, which is based on SVG.